-- Maceration Method – when red wine grapes are let to rest, or macerate, in the juice for a period of time and afterward the entire batch of juice is finished into a rosé wine.
-The maceration method is the probably the most common type of rosé we see available and is used in regions like Provence and Languedoc-Roussillon, France where rosé is as important as red or white wine.
+- Maceration Method – when red wine grapes are let to rest, or macerate, in the juice for a period of time, and afterward, the entire batch of juice is finished into a rosé wine.
+The maceration method is probably the most common type of rosé we see available and is used in regions like Provence and Languedoc-Roussillon, France, where rosé is as important as red or white wine.
 For Rosé, the juice is separated from the skins before it gets too dark.
 For lighter varieties, like Grenache, it can take 24 hours.
 For darker red-wine varieties, like Mourvedre, the process sometimes only lasts a few hours.

 - Vin Gris (“Gray Wine”) Method – when red grapes are used to make a nearly-white wine.
 Vin Gris uses an extremely short maceration time.
 This style of Rosé winemaking is popular for the lighter red wine varieties such as Pinot Noir in the United States and Gamay or Cinsault in France.

-- Saignée or “Bled” Method – when during the first few hours of making a red wine, some of the juice is bled off and put into a new vat to make rosé.
+- Saignée or “Bled” Method – When making red wine during the first few hours, some juice is bled off and put into a new vat to make rosé.
 This method is very common in wine regions that make fine red wines such as Napa and Sonoma.
-The Saignée method is capable of producing some of the longest lasting Rosé wines.
+The Saignée method is capable of producing some of the longest-lasting Rosé wines.
 This process leaves a higher ratio of skin contact on the remaining juice, making the resulting red wine richer and bolder.
 The leftover bled wine or “Saignée” is then fermented into Rosé.
-Wines made from the Saignée method are typically much darker than Maceration Method wines and also much more savoury.
+Wines made from the Saignée method are typically much darker than the Maceration Method wines and much more savoury.

-- Blending Method – when a little bit of red wine is added to a vat of white wine to make rosé.
-It doesn’t take much red wine to dye a white wine pink, so usually these wines will have up to 5% or so, of a red wine added.
+- Blending Method – when a little bit of red wine is added to a white wine vat to make rosé.
+It doesn’t take much red wine to dye a white wine pink, so these wines will usually have up to 5% or so of red wine added.
 This method is very uncommon with still rosé wines but happens much more in sparkling wine regions such as Champagne.

-The primary flavours of rosé wine are red fruit, flowers, citrus, and melon, with a pleasant crunchy green flavour on the finish similar to celery or rhubarb.
-Of course, depending on the type of grape the rosé wine is made with will greatly vary the flavour.
-For example, a deeply-coloured Italian Aglianico rosé–rosé is called “Rosato” in Italy,– will offer up cherry and orange zest flavours, and a pale-coloured Grenache rosé from Provence in France will taste of honeydew melon, lemon and celery.
+The rosé wine’s primary flavours are red fruit, flowers, citrus, and melon, with a pleasant crunchy green flavour on the finish similar to celery or rhubarb.
+Of course, depending on the type of grape, the rosé wine is made with will greatly vary the flavour.
+For example, a deeply-coloured Italian Aglianico rosé–rosé is called “Rosato” in Italy– will offer up cherry and orange zest flavours, and a pale-coloured Grenache rosé from Provence in France will taste of honeydew melon, lemon and celery.

 Light to medium-bodied and dry with splashes of cherry and raspberry.
 The bright acidity of a drier Rosé makes it perfect for a mild yet flavourful cheese.

-If you’re drinking a dry Rosé, the wine’s crisp acidity pairs perfectly with a nutty goat cheese.
+If you’re drinking a dry Rosé, the wine’s crisp acidity pairs perfectly with nutty goat cheese.

-Dry Rosé is a pink wine that is dry and light to medium-bodied.
+Dry Rosé is a dry pink wine and light to medium-bodied.
 The hints of cherry and raspberry in the wine bring brightness and acidity into the pairing with these mild yet flavourful cheese options

 - goat cheese